 Important Links for Older Adults

 Following are a few websites we feel may be useful to older adults and their caregivers.
-A good place to start your search might be the Wake County Community Resource Connections for Aging and Disabilities.
 Click on the highlighted area to view these sites.

 Resources for Seniors